To the Members of CSB Bank Limited

 Report on Other Legal and Regulatory Requirements

-The Balance Sheet and the Profit and Loss Account have been drawn up in accordancewith the provisions of Section 29 of the Banking Regulation Act 1949 and Section 133 ofthe Companies Act 2013 read with Rule 7 of the Companies (Accounts) Rules 2014.
+The Balance Sheet and the Profit and Loss Account have been drawn up in accordance withthe provisions of Section 29 of the Banking Regulation Act 1949 and Section 133 of theCompanies Act 2013 read with Rule 7 of the Companies (Accounts) Rules 2014.

-c) the returns received from the offices; and branches of the Bank have been foundadequate for the purposes of our audit.
+(c) the returns received from the offices and branches of the Bank have been foundadequate for the purposes of our audit.

 Annexure A to the independent auditor's report of even date on the financial statementsof CSB Bank Limited (Formerly The Catholic Syrian Bank Limited) Report on the InternalFinancial Controls Over Financial Reporting under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013

-We have audited the internal financial controls over financial reporting of TheCatholic Syrian Bank ('the Bank') as at 31st March 2019 in conjunction with ouraudit of the standalone financial statements of the Bank for the year endedon that date.
+We have audited the internal financial controls over financial reporting of CSB BankLimited (Formerly The Catholic Syrian Bank Limited) (the Bank') as at 31 March 2020in conjunction with our audit of the financial statements of the Bank for the year endedon that date.

 Management's Responsibility for Internal Financial Controls over Financial Reporting

-The Bank's Board of Directors is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Bank considering the essential components of internal control stated inthe Guidance Note on Audit of Internal Financial Controls Over FinancialReporting ('the Guidance Note') issued by the Institute of Chartered Accountants of India('the ICAI') These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence to Bank'spolicies the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act2013(the Act').
+The Bank's Board of Directors is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Bank considering the essential components of internal control stated inthe Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the Guidance Note') issued by the Institute of Chartered Accountants of India(the ICAI')".These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence to Bank'spolicies the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act2013(the Act').

 Our responsibility is to express an opinion on the Bank's internal financial controlsover financial reporting based on our audit.
-We conducted our auditing accordance with theGuidance Note on Audit of Internal Financial Controls Over Financial Reporting (theGuidance Note') and the Standards on Auditing ('the Standards') issued by the ICAIand deemed to be prescribed under section 143(10) of the Act to the extent applicable toan audit of internal financial controls both issued by the ICAI.
+We conducted our auditing accordance with theGuidance Note on Audit of Internal Financial Controls Over Financial Reporting (theGuidance Note') and the Standards on Auditing (the Standards') issued by the ICAIand deemed to be prescribed under section 143(10) of the Act to the extent applicable toan audit of internal financial controls both issued by the ICAI.
 Those Standards and theGuidance Note require that we comply with ethical requirements and plan and perform theaudit to obtain reasonable assurance about whether adequate internal financial controlsover financial reporting was established and maintained and if such controls operatedeffectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
 The proceduresselected depend on the auditor's judgement including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Bank's internal financial controls systemover financial reporting.

-Meaning of Internal Financial Controls Over Financial Reporting
+Meaning of Internal Financial Controls over Financial Reporting

 Inherent Limitations of Internal Financial Controls over Financial Reporting

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion the Bank has in all material respects an adequate internal financialcontrols system over financial reporting and such internal financial controls overfinancial reporting were operating effectively as at 31 March 2019 based on theinternal control over financial reporting criteria established by the Bank consideringthe essential components of internal control stated in the Guidance Note issued by theICAI.
+In our opinion the Bank has in all material respects an adequate internal financialcontrols system over financial reporting and such internal financial controls overfinancial reporting were operating effectively as at 31st March 2020 based onthe internal control over financial reporting criteria established by the Bank consideringthe essential components of internal control stated in the Guidance Note issued by theICAI.